-Aldesa has signed a contract with Polskie Sieci Elektroenergetyczne (PSE) for the implementation of a project involving the construction of a 400 kV extra-high voltage power line between Choczewo and the Słupsk–Żarnowiec line.
-The project is one of the key elements in the development of transmission infrastructure in northern Poland, enabling the integration of energy from offshore wind farms being developed in the Baltic Sea into the national power system.
+Aldesa has signed a contract with Polish Power Grid Company (PSE) for the execution of an investment project involving the construction of a 400 kV extra-high-voltage transmission line: Choczewo – connection to the Słupsk–Żarnowiec line.
+The project is one of the key elements in the development of transmission infrastructure in northern Poland, enabling the integration of electricity generated by offshore wind farms in the Baltic Sea into the national power system.

-The planned power line, over 20 km long, will connect the Choczewo substation, currently under construction, with the existing 400 kV Słupsk–Żarnowiec line.
-The route of the project runs through the Pomeranian Voivodeship, including the municipalities of Choczewo, Łęczyce and Nowa Wieś Lęborska.
-The new transmission infrastructure will be one of the key elements of the system enabling the integration of energy produced by offshore wind farms into the national power system and its safe transmission to consumers throughout Poland.
+The planned transmission line, measuring over 20 km in length, will connect the Choczewo substation currently under construction with the existing extra-high-voltage Słupsk–Żarnowiec line.
+The project route runs through the Pomeranian Voivodeship, including the municipalities of Choczewo, Łęczyce, and Nowa Wieś Lęborska.
+The new transmission infrastructure will be a key component of the system enabling the integration of electricity generated by offshore wind farms into the national power system, as well as its safe transmission to consumers across Poland.

 – The scope of the contract covers the execution of comprehensive works related to the construction of the 400 kV line, including the preparation of detailed design documentation, the construction of foundations and pylon structures, the installation of cables, and the construction of ancillary infrastructure. – The investment forms part of a wide-ranging programme to expand the transmission network being carried out by PSE in connection with Poland’s energy transition and the rapid development of renewable energy sources, in particular offshore wind power – says Mariusz Chodubski, Director of the Investment Programme at PSE.